speedyhoon/hotson/README.md

 # Mindjholts
-Mindjholts takes a JavaScript object and inserts its values into DOM elements using each object key within a list of CSS selector rules.
+Mindjholts takes a JavaScript object or JSON string and inserts its values into DOM elements using each object key within a list of CSS selector rules.
 JavaScript objects don't need to be modified or prefixed with symbols to take advantage of this micro-library.

 Forget about manually mapping your RESTful API to DOM elements using a mapping layer.
 Just create a template with attributes that match your API and voila!